CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: CARFF Evaluation

 \subsection{Fully Observable Predictions}

 One of the tasks of the MDN is to forecast the future scene configurations under full observation.
 We quantitatively evaluate our model's ability to forecast future scenes by comparing bird's-eye views rendered from the NeRF with chosen ground truth images of the scene for the various timestamps (see Tab.~\ref{tab:predictions_whole}).
-The values are calculated and displayed for all three datasets.
+The values are calculated and displayed for all four datasets.
 In Tab.~\ref{tab:predictions_whole}, images are marked as either toggled ($\tilde{I}_{t_i}$) or predicted ($\hat{I}_{t_i}$).
 Toggled images in the table cannot be predicted deterministically due to it being the first timestamp in the dataset, or the state of the previous timestamps across scenes being the same in case of dynamics uncertainty.
-Due to the same reason, in the Multi-Scene Two Lane Merge Dataset, there are additional bolded PSNR values for the pairs $(I_{t_1}, \tilde{I}_{t_4})$ and $(I_{t_4}, \tilde{I}_{t_1})$.
+Due to the same reason, in the Multi-Scene Two Lane Merge and the Hand-manipulation Object Reaching Datasets, there are additional bolded PSNR values for the pairs $(I_{t_1}, \tilde{I}_{t_4})$ and $(I_{t_4}, \tilde{I}_{t_1})$.

+We demonstrate that the toggled or predicted images that correspond to the correct ground truth show a PSNR value around $29$, indicating high fidelity 3D reconstruction and clear visual decodings as the output of \oursshort{}.